Ruckus (film)

-Ruckus is a 1980 American comedic action thriller film written and directed by Max Kleven, and starring Dirk Benedict and Linda Blair.
-Its plot follows an unstable Vietnam War veteran who wages war against his oppressors in a small Southern town.
+Ruckus is a 1980 American action thriller film written and directed by Max Kleven, and starring Dirk Benedict and Linda Blair.
+Its plot follows an unstable Vietnam War veteran who wages war against his oppressors in a Southern small town.
 It was also released under several alternate titles, including Ruckus in Madoc County, The Loner, and Eat My Smoke.

 Plot

-Kyle Hanson is an emotionally bruised veteran of the Vietnam War who finds himself unable to rejoin mainstream society and lives as a drifter.
-While stopping in a small Southern town to eat, local bullies begin harassing him, a situation that culminates in a violent altercation with redneck Homer, after which Kyle flees.
+In Madoc County, Alabama, Kyle Hanson is an emotionally bruised veteran of the Vietnam War who finds himself unable to rejoin mainstream society and lives as a drifter.
+While stopping in town to eat, local bullies begin harassing him.
+This culminates in a violent altercation with redneck Homer, after which Kyle flees.

 Relying on his special forces training, he manages to evade pursuing deputies.
-Kyle spends the night in a barn at the home of Jenny Bellows, a young mother whose husband went missing-in-action in Vietnam, and is presumed dead.
-Jenny now resides with her son, Bobby, and father-in-law, Sam Bellows, the richest man in town.
+Kyle spends the night in a barn at the home of Jenny Bellows, a young mother whose husband went missing-in-action in Vietnam and is presumed dead.
+Jenny resides with her son Bobby and father-in-law Sam Bellows, the wealthiest man in town.
 In the morning, after Sam leaves on a business trip, Jenny encounters Kyle, who walks into the home uninvited.
-Having heard of the altercation the day before and the rumor that he is dangerous, Jenny is initially frightened, but soon finds herself sympathetic to Kyle.
+Having heard of the altercation the day before and the rumor that he is dangerous, Jenny is initially frightened, but she is soon sympathetic to Kyle.

-Sheriff Jethro Pough learns that Kyle was previously incarcerated in a military psychiatric hospital during his service, and was catatonic for over a year.
-Meanwhile, several local men plan to hunt Kyle and eject him from the community, led by the imperious Deputy Dave.
-After evading several townspeople by fleeing into the woods, Kyle rejoins Jenny, and the two ride motorcycles together.
-She invites him into her home, and offers to wash his clothes and allow him to bathe.
-Meanwhile, a number of townsmen and local law enforcement stalk the house, having trailed Kyle there.
+Sheriff Jethro Pough learns that Kyle was previously incarcerated in a military psychiatric hospital during his service and was catatonic for over a year.
+Several local men plan to hunt Kyle and eject him from the community, led by the imperious Deputy Dave.
+After evading several townspeople by fleeing into the woods, Kyle rejoins Jenny, and they ride motorcycles together.
+She invites him into her home and offers to wash his clothes and allow him to bathe.
+Some townsmen and local law enforcement stalk the house, having trailed Kyle there.
 Kyle manages to thwart their attempt at capturing him by causing their cars to explode and stealing a truck.
-Following a high-speed chase, Kyle crashes the truck into a river but escapes, leading the townsmen to believe he is dead until they are unable to find his body.
+Following a high-speed chase, Kyle crashes the truck into a river, but he escapes, leading the townsmen to believe he is dead.
+However, they are unable to find his body.